Mitsubishi Outlander PHEV Specs: Closer Look by the Numbers

 Editor’s Note: Shopping for a new Outlander hybrid?
 Read our full 2018 Outlander PHEV review here.

-Mitsubishi sold more than 5,052 Outlander PHEV models in 2018, which the company says is the first time a plug-in hybrid has surpassed 5,000 sales in Canada in one calendar year.
+Mitsubishi sold more than 5,052 Outlander PHEV models in 2018, which the company says is the first time a plug-in hybrid has surpassed 5,000 sales in Canada in one calendar year (5,270, to be exact).

 If that number surprises you, it should.
 And it shouldn’t.